Australasian Council of Deans of Arts, Social Sciences and Humanities

 About us

-DASSH represents more than 300 Deans and Associate and Deputy Deans from nearly every university in Australia and New Zealand (Aotearoa).
-Our members lead schools that are home to more than 100,000 students and thousands of researchers in the Arts, Social Sciences and Humanities.
+DASSH represents more than 250 Deans and Associate and Deputy Deans from nearly every university in Australia and Aotearoa New Zealand.
+Our members lead schools that are home to more than 100,000 students and several thousand scholars in the Arts, Social Sciences and Humanities.
 We advocate for our disciplines, produce research and policy submissions, engage with government, members and colleagues in Australia and around the world.
 DASSH is a hub for members, with networking and professional development events held throughout the year.

 Member Institutions